Lesley Eugene Warren: Early life

 Lesley Eugene Warren was born on October 15, 1967, in Candler, North Carolina, the older of two sons born to Douglas Eugene Warren and Phyllis West.
-Reportedly, he began to exhibit signs of antisocial behavior.
-As a child, he struggled with establishing emotional connections with the people around him, which further worsened after the birth of his brother Laron Ray in 1970.
+Reportedly, he began to exhibit signs of antisocial behavior young - as a child, he struggled with establishing emotional connections with the people around him, which worsened after the birth of his brother Laron Ray in 1970.

-Following the birth of his second son, Warren's father began to struggle financially and would begin to physically abuse his family.
-In 1971, he set fire to the family's trailer that almost killed his wife and one of the boys.
-After the incident, Phyllis divorced him and moved in with relatives, accompanied by the children.
+Following the birth of his second son, Warren's father began to struggle financially and began to physically abuse his family.
+In 1971, he set fire to the family's trailer, which almost killed his wife and one of the boys.
+After that incident, Phyllis divorced him and moved in with relatives, taking the children with her.
 Douglas continued to stalk and harass her, which resulted in Phyllis being awarded full custody of their two children and being granted a restraining order against her ex-husband.

-In September 1974, Lesley began attending the Emma Elementary School in Candler, where he often clashed with classmates and was often sent to the school's psychologist.
+In September 1974, Warren began attending the Emma Elementary School in Candler, where he often clashed with classmates and was repeatedly sent to the school's psychologist.
 During his school years, he had no interest in learning and did not participate in sports, which made him unpopular among his peers.
-By 1981, Warren began attending Erwin High School - shortly afterwards, he began arguing with his mother, which caused him to be stressed out and further impacted his academic performance.
+By 1981, Warren started attending Erwin High School - shortly afterwards, he began arguing with his mother, further impacting his academic performance.
 After having several conversations with the teenager, the school psychologist suggested that Warren undergo psychotherapy.

-By the end of 1981, his mental condition deteriorated rapidly.
-At around the same time, Warren began spending much of his free time with petty criminals, with he himself soon engaging in burglaries, doing drugs and threatening peers with physical violence.
+By the end of 1981, his mental condition was deteriorating rapidly.
+At around the same time, Warren began spending much of his free time with petty criminals, soon engaging in burglaries, doing drugs, and threatening peers with physical violence.
 In January 1982, he was arrested for vandalism and expelled from school, whereupon he was placed in the Broughton Hospital for a psychological evaluation.
-Based on the results of the evaluation, Warren was diagnosed with Conduct disorder and schizoid personality disorder and was prescribed treatment, which supposedly improved his mental health.
+Based on the results of the evaluation, Warren was diagnosed with conduct disorder and schizoid personality disorder and was prescribed treatment, which supposedly improved his mental health.
 He was soon discharged and enrolled at Enka High School in September 1982, but was expelled 33 days later because he failed to attend for 20 school days.
 In early October, his mother discovered marijuana in his room, and after arguing about it, Warren was thrown out of the house for the night.